“I’m not going to do as my parents did. I’m not going to yell, I’m not going to be irritated by my child.”

 Today, Ana doesn’t feel like she is walking in her parent’s footsteps.
 She’s confidently parenting with calm and connection.

 The Hand in Hand Starter Class gave Ana the tools she needed to navigate the darkest days of parenting, with an experienced instructor that could give her the space to talk and feel heard, which was life-changing.
-Ana applied for a grant from Hand in Hand, and you can too.
+Ana applied for a scholarship from Hand in Hand, and you can too.
 Find out how.

 Get this free guide to help reduce your parenting stress.